-As you may guess, the purpose of the MBA admissions interview is twofold: it gives the AdCom a chance to see a candidate’s personality, leadership qualities and motivation for pursuing an MBA, and it also lets applicants tell their own story beyond the essays and other materials in the application.
-Once you receive an interview invitation, your focus should be on preparation.
+As you may guess, the purpose of the MBA admissions interview is twofold.
+First, it gives the AdCom a chance to see a candidate’s personality, leadership qualities, and motivation for pursuing an MBA.
+Secondly, it also lets applicants tell their own stories beyond the essays and other materials in the application.
+Once you receive your b-school interview invitation, your focus should be on preparation.

 Do these 11 things, and you’ll knock it out of the park on the big day.

 - Know yourself or the version of yourself that you want to display.